gopinathsjsu/team-project-codebrigade/README.md

 [JIRA Project Board](https://brigade.atlassian.net/jira/your-work)

 ## Feature Set:
-Sign up and Sign in (Separate flow for Hotel Employees and customers) Enrolling a new customer
+- Sign up and Sign in (Separate flow for Hotel Employees and customers)
+- Enrolling a new customer
+- Choice of Login for Users and admin
-Search Hotels
+- Welcome screen with search bar to Search Hotels
-Manage Rewards account
+- Manage Rewards account - MyRewards screen
-Hotel rooms Booking & all validations
+- Hotel rooms Booking & all validations - Booking flow
-Amenities selection while booking
+- Amenities selection while booking
-Redeem rewards
+- Redeem rewards
-View all bookings (My trips page for customers)
+- View all bookings (My trips page for customers)
-Edit & Cancel reservations/bookings
+- Edit & Cancel reservations/bookings
-Dynamic Pricing (based on weekdays, weekends, holidays, customer loyalty, summer & christmas seasons and no. of rooms, guests, and room types)
+- Dynamic Pricing (based on weekdays, weekends, holidays, customer loyalty, summer & christmas seasons and no. of rooms, guests, and room types)
-Admin workflow - List of customers registered and their details
+- Admin workflow - List of customers registered and their details

 ## XP Core Values
 #### Communication: